MPU-Research/QDMAES-IME/README.md

 # Extracted information

-After the simulation is completed, some description of the configuration used is presented to the user, which includes:
+After the simulation is completed, the user is presented with a description of the configuration used during the simulation.
+The extracted information includes:
-* The size of the block allocated within the vector register
+* Block Size Allocated within the Vector Register: This metric indicates the size of the block that was allocated within each vector register during the simulation.
+Understanding the block size is crucial for analyzing how efficiently the register space was utilized and how the matrix tiles were mapped onto the hardware.
-* The computational intensity value for the simulated configuration
+* Computational Intensity Value for the Simulated Configuration: The computational intensity value represents the ratio of arithmetic operations to memory operations for the given configuration.
-* The number of fmmac instructions dispatched
+* Number of FMMAC Instructions Dispatched: This parameter reflects the total number of Floating Point Multiply Accumulate (FMMAC) instructions that were dispatched during the simulation.
-* The number of MAC operations performed
+* Number of MAC Operations Performed: The number of Multiply-Accumulate (MAC) operations performed during the simulation.

-With this information, we want to identify patterns and hidden performance metrics
+By gathering and analyzing this information, we aim to:

+* Identify Patterns: Recognize recurring trends and behaviors in the simulation data, which can provide insights into the optimal configurations and performance characteristics of the accelerator.
+* Uncover Hidden Performance Metrics: Reveal subtle and non-obvious metrics that may influence the overall performance.
+These hidden metrics can guide future optimizations and enhancements in matrix architecture design.